MansurAshraf/uncommon-configuration/README.md

            slf4j-1.6.4 [required]
-           snakeyaml-1.10  [only if you are using YAML configuration] json-simple-1.1 [only if you are using JSON configuration] bouncycastle-140 [nly if you are using encryption] (JCE) Unlimited Strength Jurisdiction Policy Files  [only if you are using encryption]
+           snakeyaml-1.10  [only if you are using YAML configuration] json-simple-1.1 [only if you are using JSON configuration] bouncycastle-140 [only if you are using encryption] (JCE) Unlimited Strength Jurisdiction Policy Files  [only if you are using encryption]

 ###License